 Steven R. Sarkisian, Jr., MD | Dean McGee Eye Institute

-Steven R. Sarkisian, Jr., MD is the director of the glaucoma fellowship at the Dean McGee Eye Institute and serves as a clinical professor of Ophthalmology at the University of Oklahoma in Oklahoma City.
-A native of Pennsylvania, Dr. Sarkisian received his undergraduate degree from Wheaton College, in Illinois where he graduated with honors.
+Steven R. Sarkisian Jr., MD is the director of the glaucoma fellowship at the Dean McGee Eye Institute and serves as a clinical professor of Ophthalmology at the University of Oklahoma in Oklahoma City.
+Born in Philadelphia, Pennsylvania, Dr. Sarkisian received his undergraduate degree from Wheaton College, in Illinois where he graduated with honors.
 Following college, Dr. Sarkisian did graduate work at Westminster Theological Seminary in Philadelphia.
-Remaining in Philadelphia, he received his M.D. degree from Jefferson Medical College followed by an internship at Chestnut Hill Hospital.
+Remaining in Philadelphia, he received his MD degree from Jefferson Medical College followed by an internship at Chestnut Hill Hospital.
 Dr. Sarkisian completed an ophthalmology residency at the State University of New York Health Science Center (SUNY Downstate) in Brooklyn, New York and did a fellowship in glaucoma at the Hamilton Eye Institute at the University of Tennessee Health Science Center in Memphis, following which he was asked to stay on the faculty where he served until July 2006.
-Dr. Sarkisian joined the faculty at the Dean A. McGee Eye Institute in August 2006.
+Dr. Sarkisian joined the faculty at the Dean McGee Eye Institute in August 2006.

-Dr. Sarkisian currently serves on the Editorial Board of Glaucoma Today and is an editorial reviewer for numerous ophthalmology journals.
-His professional service also includes membership on the glaucoma program committee for both the American Society of Cataract and Refractive Surgery (ASCRS) and the American Academy of Ophthalmology (AAO).
-He has served as a moderator and speaker at the annual meetings of the ASCRS and the AAO as well as the ASCRS Winter Update Meeting.
-His responsibilities also include reviewing all wet labs/skills courses, as well as abstracts for poster/paper presentations related to glaucoma for both the ASCRS and AAO.
+Dr. Sarkisian currently serves on the Editorial Board of the Journal of Cataract and Refractive Surgery, and also on the Editorial Board of Glaucoma Today.
+He is also an editorial reviewer for numerous ophthalmology journals.
+His professional service also currently includes membership on the glaucoma program committee for both the American Society of Cataract and Refractive Surgery (ASCRS) and formerly on that of the American Academy of Ophthalmology (AAO).
+He has served as a moderator and speaker at the annual meetings of the AGS, ASCRS, European Society of Cataract and Refractive Surgery, the World Glaucoma Congress, the World Ophthalmology Congress and the AAO.
 He also is the Program Chairman for the University of Oklahoma Department of Ophthalmology Annual Ophthalmology Symposium.

-Certified by the American Board of Ophthalmology, Dr. Sarkisian is also a member of the American Glaucoma Society, the Chandler-Grant Glaucoma Society, the American Academy of Ophthalmology, the American Medical Association, the Association for Research in Vision and Ophthalmology, the American Society of Cataract and Refractive Surgery, and numerous local and state ophthalmology societies.
+Certified by the American Board of Ophthalmology, Dr. Sarkisian is also a member of the American Glaucoma Society, the Chandler-Grant Glaucoma Society, the American Academy of Ophthalmology, the American Medical Association, the Association for Research in Vision and Ophthalmology, the American Society of Cataract and Refractive Surgery, the European Society of Cataract and Refractive Surgery, and numerous other international, local and state ophthalmology societies.

 He and his wife Anne have four children and reside in Edmond, Oklahoma.